AdityaAdaki21/OllamaRAG/README.md

 # OllamaRAG

 A local PDF Question-Answering system using Ollama and ChromaDB for Retrieval Augmented Generation (RAG).
+The primary interface is a command-line tool, with an experimental Streamlit-based UI for an interactive experience.

 ## Overview